NIVANorge/datasetcreator/README.md

 ## Working with metdata

-All the required attributes are defined in [dataclasses](./dscreator/cfarray/attributes.py) so it is possible to create a self-describing dataset.
-When the dataset is published these attributes are translated to ncml and [ncml-to-iso.xsl](./catalog/ncml-to-iso.xsl) and translate to iso.
+All the required attributes are defined in [dataclasses](./dscreator/cfarray/attributes.py) for easy use in python.
+When the dataset is published these attributes are translated to ncml and the stylesheet [ncml-to-iso.xsl](./catalog/ncml-to-iso.xsl) can translate to iso.
 It is also possible to translate from iso to other schemas like [mmd](https://github.com/metno/mmd/tree/master/xslt).
 For example using:

 ```bash
 curl -O https://raw.githubusercontent.com/metno/mmd/master/xslt/mmd-to-geonorge.xsl